 A 2Tilt concept Upright Mode is subsidiary but essential to allow the reclined mode to be fully and easily used in an office or work environment.
-The full 2Tilt requirements are enumerated and the importance of an unstable intermediate range described in ☛ A FULL SOLUTION→
+An unstable Transition Mode has health benefits and is advocated and it’s importance is described in ☛ A FULL SOLUTION→

 is subsidiary but required for certain short activities and quitting the chair and is the default mode when the chair is unoccupied.
 Maintaining the wedge angle of the lower two lumbar joints, in the upright mode, can be achieved by a ☛forward tilted seat (FTS) or by correct use of ☛ iliac support.
 The latter cause additional design problems in this case and so is not recommended for an original design but may be convenient for modification of an existing model. also see ☛the Ischial off load system→.
 The upright mode is for short tasks only and the configuration is unimportant providing that the intermediate, transitional range is unstable.

 - This is mainly for convenience but the switch also results in a change of pressure on the disc and this has the added advantage of providing a pumping action which aids disc nutrition.

 - Their instability can be used for short periods as a form of exercise ( ☛dynamic seating→)

 - This is not just a quick transition from the reclined to the upright modes (2T) but the instability provides physiological benefits and is itself a mode.
 The concept is renamed the Tr-Modal (3M).
 2T = 3M.